Retiring to France from the UK

 - Hits: 1643

 France has always been a popular destination for UK nationals to retire to.
 Currently, there are nearly 150,000 Britons living in France, making France the second most popular European country for British nationals (after Spain).

-If you are thinking of retiring to France from the UK, we highlight the popular places for retirement in France and some key information on pensions, tax, healthcare and living in France.
+If you are thinking of retiring to France from the UK during 2024, we highlight the popular places for retirement in France and some key information on pensions, tax, healthcare and living in France.

 The British in France

 It is often said that the British are actually French (on account of the Norman conquest) and that the people from Bretagne are actually British (having been driven out of South-West Britain following the arrival of the Anglo-Saxons between the 3rd and 9th centuries).

 Currently, UK nationals represent 0.2% of the French population.
 Although they are still outnumbered by the Portuguese (546,100inhabitants), the Italians (194,600 inhabitants) and the Spanish (157,400 inhabitants), the British still outweigh the numbers of other Northern European countries, such as the Belgians, the Germans, Swedish or the Dutch.